 An oncoming giant wall of whitewater is entirely different from a little inside wave.
-Learn how to get past the breaking waves easier and without getting pounded or losing your board.
+Learn how to get past the breaking waves more easily and without getting pounded or losing your board.

 Originally, the turtle roll was a longboarding skill.
 Why?
 Because longboards are extremely buoyant, and hard to duck dive under the soup.